.243 Win vs .270 Win – Cartridge Comparison

 You can click this image for a large version

-We will take a look and see how these differences in case design and applicable bullet weights change the way these two cartridges behave in the field.
+We’ll explore how these variations in case design and bullet weights affect the performance of each cartridge in the field.

 • 270 Hornady SST Superperformance 130gr